dfulmer/spreadsheet-maker/README.md

 # Directory 4
 combine_tsv_to_excel.py - has some errors.
 This script has a problem with the summary tsv file and uses excel_writer.save() instead of excel_writer.close().
+I changed engine='openpyxl' to engine='xlsxwriter' too.

 combine_tsv_to_excel2.py - I think this achieves the desired results.